 [bctt tweet=”You have to break through the noise.
 The only way to do that is to be relevant, add value and insights and be persistent. ” username=”AliceHeiman”]

-Determine where you are in the sales process before starting your campaign so that you can plan appropriate messaging, the place to deliver the message and the way you will deliver (in person, written, audio, video).
+Determine where you are in the approach before starting your campaign so that you can plan appropriate messaging, the place to deliver the message, and the way you will deliver (in person, written, audio, video).
 For most of you, this will be your first attempt to reach the buyers at a given company but some of you may have already met them at an event and know they have some interest.

 Use Everything You’ve Got

-Any combination of direct mail, email, social media, text, video, audio, fax (yes, fax does still work in some industries), voicemail, webinar, event, trade show, phone, face-to-face visit, advertising or PR can be utilized.
+Any combination of direct mail, email, social media, text, video, audio, voicemail, webinar, event, trade show, phone, a face-to-face visit, advertising, or PR can be utilized.
 This is where sales and marketing alignment becomes critical.

 Be sure all of the touches are received by the prospect within a compacted period.
 Twelve touches in 12 days – too much.
 Twelve touches in 12 weeks, reasonable, but maybe 8 weeks is better.

 Every touch must add value and give the person something to think about to get them interested in your offering.
-Each message must have a call to action, but not necessarily sell anything.
+Each message must have a call to action, but not necessarily sell your offering.

 You are building awareness and developing interest.
-It’s the beginning of your relationship and you want to build in a strong way.
+It’s the beginning of your relationship and you want to build it in a strong way.
 Show them you care about them, not just selling your product.

 Call to Action

 As I mentioned, all written touches must include a call to action.
 In an email that can be to watch a video, click a link to an article, respond to a question or survey that has value to them or you can directly ask if they’d like to get on a call (but that is usually after you have sent them several pieces of great content).
 Sometimes in an email where I’ve shared great content, I use, “P.S. if you’d like to jump on a call to discuss, let me know.”